DeadPineapple-exe/Minery/README.md

 # Minery
 A game I made for my computer science class in 2022

-\nTo run, run main.py in terminal or opening in text editor and clicking run.
+<br>To run, run main.py in terminal or opening in text editor and clicking run.
 You will need to install the libraries that are in this repository as well.

 Solution of the game in solution.txt in case you get stuck for whatever reason